kuoshih/Planning/README.md

 ## Abstract
-This is a sample code for TB3 with Rtabmap + 2D map.
+This is a sample code for TB3 with Rtabmap + 2D map + Navigation.
 It incudes:
 1. build and save Rtabmap (RtabMapping.sh and RtabSave.sh)
 2. build and save Lidar map (LidarMapping.sh and LidarSave.sh)